tomaarsen/TwitchMMLevelPickerGUI/README.md

 # TwitchMMLevelPickerGUI
-Twitch bot which semi-randomly picks Mario Maker 2 Levels from chat
+Twitch bot which semi-randomly picks Mario Maker 2 Levels from chat, with a GUI

 ---